• WEAREDATA2 Portraits (2022-)

 Place to Be (2022)

-Curation: Ine van den Horn
+Curation: Ine van der Horn

 With works by: Renée Verberne, Emilio Timp, Benjamin Schoones, Nienke van der Burg, Myriam Gras